treefrogframework/treefrog-framework/docs/user-guide/en/cooperation-with-the-reverse-proxy-server/index.md

 </div><br>

-I'll not go into detail about reverse proxy configuration for Apache and nginx, since a great deal of information is readily available on the internet.
-The basic idea is that reverse proxy listens on port 80, with requests being transferred to the application server as they are received.
+I'll not go into detail about the reverse proxy configuration for Apache and nginx, since a great deal of information is readily available on the internet.<br>
+The basic idea is that reverse proxy listens to port 80 with requests being transferred to the application server as they are received.
 Of course, the application server should be assigned a port number that does not duplicate other services.
 Use the *ListenPort* parameter in the *application.ini* file to set the port number.

 If you run your application server and reverse proxy on the same host, you can use the UNIX domain socket connection to them.
-The advantages of using the UNIX domain socket are that its overhead is less than the TCP socket and that it cannot be connected to from an external host.
-That can make you feel a little bit more secure.
+The advantages of using the UNIX domain socket are that its overhead is less than the TCP socket and cannot be connected to an external host.
+This can make you feel a little bit more secure.

-For settings corresponding to the UNIX domain socket server application, perform the ListenPort parameters as follows.
+For settings corresponding to the UNIX domain socket server application, perform the ListenPort parameters as follows:

 ```
  ListenPort=unix:/tmp/foo